philoserf/markpaulayers.com/content/notes/cheese-care-and-storage.md

 terms: [Cheese, Food, Cooking]
 ---

-_This article from 2006 by author Tami Parr of The Pacific Northwest Cheese Project answers many questions about the care and storage of cheese._
+_2006 by Tami Parr of The Pacific Northwest Cheese Project_

 Let’s start with a basic precept: cheese is high maintenance.
 From production to storage to consumption, cheese demands the full attention of the cheesemaker, the cheesemonger and the cheese enthusiast.
 Cheese is not a food specially developed to have a long stable shelf life; you have to approach cheese storage with more patience (and perhaps a sense of adventure) than you may be used to devoting to other food products.